signalsciences/tlstext/README.md

-This intentionally does not use the constants in [tls/cipher_suites.go](https://golang.org/src/crypto/tls/cipher_suites.go) since they are dependant on the version of Go used.
+This intentionally does not use the constants in [tls/cipher_suites.go](https://golang.org/src/crypto/tls/cipher_suites.go) since they are dependent on the version of Go used.